Many-Body Anderson Metal-Insulator Transition using Kicked Quantum Gases

-{\bf Observing the Many-body Anderson MIT}\\ We present experimental evidence for a many-body Anderson MIT in Fig. \ref{fig:qpkr_fig2} where sequences of absorption images for $n_p = 0, 30, 100$ (Fig. \ref{fig:qpkr_fig2}(a,b,c)) show the growth in the momentum distribution (Fig. \ref{fig:qpkr_fig2}(d)) for different kick strengths $K$, with fixed interaction strength $gn_{\rm 1D}=11.7$ and $\varepsilon=0.4$.
+We present our observation of a many-body Anderson MIT in Fig. \ref{fig:qpkr_fig2} where sequences of absorption images for $n_p = 0, 30, 100$ (Fig. \ref{fig:qpkr_fig2}(a,b,c)) show the growth in the axial ($z$) momentum distribution for different kick strengths $K$, with fixed interaction strength $gn_{\rm 1D}=11.7$ and $\varepsilon=0.4$.
 A clear progression from insulating (localized) to metal (delocalized) behavior emerges as the $K$ parameter is increased.
-As shown in Fig. \ref{fig:qpkr_fig2}(e), the energy evolution on the delocalized side exhibits some initial coherent single-particle dynamics before increasing monotonically for larger pulse numbers.
+As shown in Fig. \ref{fig:qpkr_fig2}(d), the evolution of the axial energy $\langle E_z\rangle$ on the delocalized side exhibits some initial coherent single-particle dynamics before increasing monotonically for larger pulse numbers.
 Fitting a power law to this long time evolution $\langle E_z\rangle=E_0 (n_p)^{\alpha}$ allows extraction of $\alpha$ and $E_0$, and therefore $n_p^*$ for a chosen $E^*$. $\alpha$ and $E_0$ are the slope and intercept on the log-log plot of $\langle E_z\rangle$ vs $n_p$, respectively, and can also be obtained from the $\langle E_z\rangle$ values at two different $n_p$ \cite{SUPP}.
 Throughout this paper we define $n_p^*$ using $E^*=2.5E_{\rm rec}$, a sufficiently large value which also provides an adequate dynamic range for data analysis.

+We observe a divergence of $n_p^*$ as $K$ is varied with $gn_{\rm 1D}=11.7$ and $\varepsilon=0.4$ (Fig. \ref{fig:qpkr_fig2}(e)) which marks the phase transition boundary.
+Fitting to the power law $1/|(K-K_c)|^\nu$ yields $\nu=1.9(3)$ and $K_c=1.4(2)$.
+This value of $\nu$ is independent (within error bars) of choice of $E^*$ \cite{SUPP}.
+In comparison, $\nu = 1.58$ for the non-interacting Anderson model \cite{cher14,verm20}.
+Our numerical mean-field simulations capture the general trend of the experimental observations, as shown by the green solid line in Fig. \ref{fig:qpkr_fig2}(f) and also seen in Fig. \ref{fig:qpkr_fig1}(c).